kinshuk4/daily-coding-problem-solutions/prob601_650/README.md

 For example, suppose `N` = 5, and the respective citations of each paper are `[4, 3, 0, 1, 5]`.
 Then the h-index would be `3`, since the researcher has `3` papers with at least `3` citations.

 Given a list of paper citations of a researcher, calculate their h-index.

+Problem 606 (Hard)

+This problem was asked by Google.

+A knight's tour is a sequence of moves by a knight on a chessboard such that all squares are visited once.

+Given N, write a function to return the number of knight's tours on an N by N chessboard.